What is RMIS? Everything to Know About a Risk Management Information System

 Risk managers frequently rely on manual data entry and lose valuable time searching for siloed information required to do their jobs.
 Meanwhile, safety managers are asked to avoid disasters and manage an enormous number of processes and audits — all with limited resources.

 The technology risk environment is becoming increasingly more complicated, and ignoring it can result in consequences like employee injuries, legal repercussions, and damage to an organization's reputation.
-The solution to this multifaceted problem?
+The solution to this problem?
 A risk management information system (RMIS).

 Risk Identification Is More Complex Than Ever